-N. TMC 18.50.070 notwithstanding, the number of required parking spaces for multifamily dwellings shall not be more than one off-street space per studio apartment, 1.5 spaces per one to two bedroom dwelling unit, two spaces per three or more bedroom dwelling units, and one guest space for every ten units-dwelling.
+N. TMC 18.50.070 notwithstanding, the number of required parking spaces for multifamily dwellings shall not be more than one off street space per dwelling.

 E. Car Washes

 Adding "carwash" to General Commercial uses through an amendment to the Title 18 Zoning definitions, instead of a specifically listed use.